univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Default value is ``memberOf``.
 For more information, see :ref:`groups-memberof`.

+.. envvar:: ldap/policy/cron

+   Time interval to write profile based UCR variables to a UCS system.
+The default value is one hour.
+For more information, see :ref:`ucr-templates-policy`.

 .. envvar:: ldap/ppolicy

    To enable automatic account locking, set the value to ``yes``.
 Also set